budostylz/Office365-Development/README.md

 { "emailAddress": { "address": "fernando.l.narvaez.ctr@mail.mil" }, "role": "write" }

+Dear [Recipient's Name],

-Attached are my TDY travel reports for 21 Jan thru 14 Feb and 14 April thru 25 April.
-I purchased a round trip ticket prior to planning my next visit which explains the roundtrip cost for TDY travel on 14 Feb.
-Airline and Uber receipts are attached for this past travel(21Jan thru 14 Feb).
+Attached are my TDY travel reports for the periods January 21 – February 14 and April 14 – April 25.

+Please note that I purchased a round-trip ticket in advance before finalizing plans for my next visit, which accounts for the round-trip cost associated with my TDY travel on February 14.

+Additionally, I have included airline and Uber receipts for my travel from January 21 – February 14.
+Please let me know if any further details are needed.

+Best regards,
+[Your Name]